S-35

 Plain Language

-When an employment decision is based in whole or part on electronically monitored data, the employer must disclose to affected employees — at least 30 days before the decision takes effect — four categories of information: that monitoring data was used, which specific tools were used and how they work, the specific data and derived judgments used in the decision, and any non-monitoring information also used.
-The 30-day advance notice requirement is unusually long and creates a significant operational constraint, effectively requiring employers to finalize their decision rationale a month before implementation.
+When an employer makes any consequential employment decision (hiring, promotion, termination, discipline, or compensation) based in whole or in part on electronically monitored data, it must disclose to the affected employee at least 30 days before the decision takes effect: that monitoring data was used, the specific tools and how they work, the specific data and judgments used, and any non-monitoring information used.
+This is an unusually granular pre-decision disclosure obligation with a 30-day advance notice requirement.

 Statutory Text